MarcoGarlet/Node.js/design_pattern/README.md

 ## Adapter

+* The Adapter pattern is used to convert the interface of one class into another interface that clients expect.
+It allows classes with incompatible interfaces to work together by providing a common interface.
+* In a system, you may have existing classes or components that have different interfaces and are not directly compatible.
+However, you need to use them together or interact with them as if they have a unified interface.
+* In this [example](code/structural/adapter) the Adapter pattern is used to adapt a legacy API to be used as a new API.
+* The core is in *APIAdapter*, where *newApi* is imported and it is instantiated when you want to call the method that old API do not offer.

 ## Bridge

-* The Adapter pattern is a structural design pattern that allows incompatible objects to work together by creating a wrapper that translates one interface to another.
-* It's useful when you have an existing codebase that you want to integrate with new code that has a different interface.
+* The Bridge pattern is used to decouple an abstraction from its implementation, allowing them to vary independently.
+It separates the abstraction and its implementation into separate hierarchies, allowing them to evolve independently.
 * In this [example](code/structural/bridge) the Bridge pattern is used to separate the abstraction of a weapon from its implementation, in a Middle Ages context.
 * The starting situation is that we have a Weapon abstraction (Weapon) that defines the methods for all types of weapons, such as *getType()*, *getDamage()*, and *attack()*.
 We also have a specific type of weapon, Sword, that extends the Weapon abstraction and overrides the *attack()* method to include the implementation of swinging the sword.
 * However, the specific implementation of how the weapon is used, such as how it is swung, is not part of the Weapon abstraction.
 This means that every time a new type of weapon is added, we need to modify the *attack()* method to include the specific implementation of that weapon.